robertaicenogle/Cryptocurrencies/README.md

 ### Deliverable 2: Reducing Data Dimensions Using PCA
 Deliverable 2 is reducing data dimensions using PCA.
+A PCA algorithm is used and a new Dataframe is created to include columns PC 1, PC 2, and PC 3, while using an index.

 ![](Crypto6.PNG)